 The most expensive Muhammad Ali/Cassius Clay boxing card is the 1960 Cassius Clay Hemmets Journal Boxing #23 rookie card.

 Cassius Clay/Muhammad Ali had a certain quality that made him beloved by almost everyone (including those who didn’t like him).
 He is also one of the most requested sports figures we receive emails about writing up an article.

 Best Cassius Clay/Muhammad Ali Card: 1960 Cassius Clay Hemmets Journal Boxing RC #23 (high-end investors) and 1979 Muhammad Ali Venorlandus Our Heroes World Of Sport Boxing Card #3 (moderate investors)

 We feel Cassius Clay/Muhammad Ali boxing cards are just starting their climb to greatness.
-Look at the price of a PSA 10 1960 Hemmets Journal #23 card compared to a Michael Jordan Fleer RC… not even close in value when both are equal in terms of their craft and status as pop culture icons!
+Look at the price of a PSA 10 1960 Hemmets Journal #23 card compared to a Michael Jordan Fleer RC… not even close in value when both are equal in craft and status as pop culture icons!

 In all honesty, Muhammad Ali boxing cards might be the best return on investment of all cards presently.
-The prices for his cards are simply bewilderingly low for such a legend that can hold his own to the likes of Babe Ruth and Michael Jordan.
+The prices for his cards are bewilderingly low for such a legend that can hold his own to the likes of Babe Ruth and Michael Jordan.